+Executive Committee

+The Executive Committee shall consist of the Chair, the Vice Chair, and three Committee Chairs which shall be appointed by the Chair.
+The purpose and role of the Executive Committee shall be to determine priorities for each biennial cycle for model review.

 Member Duties and Responsibilities

 The purpose of the Commission is to adopt findings relating to the accuracy or reliability of particular methods, principles, standards, models, or output ranges used to project hurricane losses and probable maximum loss levels.
 This work is extremely technical and requires specialized expertise.
 Therefore, the Legislature, in s.
 627.0628, F.S., limited membership on the Commission to a careful balance of individuals meeting specific employment, education, and